gro-intelligence/api-client/api/client/samples/similar_regions/README.md

 Gro's expansive data covers regions across the entire world.
 This depth of data enables powerful comparisons and contrasts between individual districts or even entire countries.
 This Similar Regions application offers a simple approach for quickly computing similarities between selected regions.

 Calling two regions “similar” is, of course, a fuzzy term and presupposes a lot of assumptions about what can be considered similar.
-Working in the context of agriculture, key factors affecting similarity between two regions can commonly be recognized as temperature, rainfall, and soil moisture, among many others.
+Working in the context of agriculture, key factors affecting similarity between two regions are temperature, rainfall, and soil moisture, among many others.

-To showcase one such approach, suppose you were interested in finding all the “similar” regions to a given region `a`.
+Suppose you were interested in finding all the “similar” regions to a given region `a`.
 This Similar Regions application will evaluate how similar `a` is to each region in a given set of regions `B`.
 The application will then return an ordered list of `B`.
 The properties used to compare `a` with `B` are by default temperature, soil moisture, and rainfall and a number of soil properties, but these can be changed to any of the available metrics in Gro.

 ### Usage: